BEST RERA ADVOCATE FOR PAN INDIA RERA COMPLAINT FILING

 Experienced RERA advocate in Gurugram

-Pioneer Urban Land & Infrastructure Ltd. vs Govindan Raghavan Civil Appeal No. 12238 OF 2018 If Builder failed to fulfill his contractual obligation of obtaining the Certificate and offering possession of the flat to the Purchaser within the time stipulated in the Agreement, the Flat Purchaser could not be compelled to take possession, flat Purchaser entitled to the refund of the entire amount deposited with Interest
+In the case of Pioneer Urban Land & Infrastructure Ltd. vs Govindan Raghavan (Civil Appeal No. 12238 OF 2018), it was established that if a builder fails to fulfill his contractual obligation of obtaining the occupancy certificate and offering possession of the flat to the purchaser within the time stipulated in the Agreement, the flat purchaser cannot be compelled to take possession.
+Furthermore, the flat purchaser is entitled to a refund of the entire amount deposited, along with interest.
+This situation highlights the importance of engaging a property lawyer in real estate litigation, especially in cases involving RERA case filing and RERA complaints.

 Possession not delivered within the specified time, allottee is entitled to a refund